USEPA/WNTR/documentation/installation.rst

   https://github.com/numpy/numpydoc
 * nose: used to run software tests, http://nose.readthedocs.io

+These packages are included in the Anaconda Python distribution.

 ..
 The following is not shown in the UM
    WNTR includes a beta version of a Pyomo hydraulic simulator which requires installing